gldog/anonymize_jira_users/README.md

 ## The config-file

 Most of the command-line-options can be set in a config-file.
-This file can be generated by `anonymize_jira_users.py misc -g`.
+A template for this file can be generated with `python anonymize_jira_users.pyz misc -g`.

 A minimal config-file consists of: